Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-A building permit is required for most work involving:
+A building permit is required for most work including, but not limited to:

 Full time Dispatcher, EMS, Fire and Police are the only positions commissioned (hired) through the Civil Service; test schedules, once established, could be posted online.